mleisher/CSVExamine/README.md

 ### Example

 In the `test` directory, there is a sample file called `uparrow.csv`.
 If you open the file, this plugin will complain that it doesn't have a recognizable format.
-To add the format used in this file, edit the configuration file and add the following lines, save it, and restart Nextpad++.
+To add the format used in this file, edit the configuration file and add the following lines at the end, save it, and restart Nextpad++.
 ```
-\[Up Arrow\]
+[Up Arrow]
 delimiter="↑"
 encloseWith="‘"
 ```